-- The general conditions imposed by Huntingdonshire District Council (hereafter referred to as the Council) for Private Hire Vehicle Operators, Drivers and Vehicles will be applicable to the licensing of stretch limousines unless amended by the following provisions.

-- 1.2 the type of work undertaken by stretch limousines will differ significantly from that of regular private hire work in that the vehicle will only be licensed for the carriage of passengers for special events, examples of which are:
+- 1.1 The general conditions imposed by Huntingdonshire District Council (hereafter referred to as the Council) for Private Hire Vehicle Operators, Drivers and Vehicles will be applicable to the licensing of stretch limousines unless amended by the following provisions. - 1.2 The type of work undertaken by stretch limousines will differ significantly from that of regular private hire work in that the vehicle will only be licensed for the carriage of passengers for special events, examples of which are: Prom nights, Theatre trips, Hen nights, Stag nights, Party trips, Race days or any other similar events considered by the Council to be special in nature. - 1.3 Vehicles use solely for weddings and funerals are exempt from the requirements of private hire licensing.

-- Prom nights

-- Theatre trips

-- Hen nights

-- Stag nights

-- Party trips

-- Race days

-or any other similar events considered by the Council to be special in nature.
-However, vehicles use solely for weddings and funerals are exempt from the requirements of private hire licensing.